JacksonVirgo/JacksonVirgo/README.md

 - 🌱 I’m currently learning how to create full-stack web applications with Node and React.
 - 📫 You can contact me through discord at NashedPotato#2919

-I'm currently working on a tool I'm naming Mafia Engine, the repository can be found [here](https://github.com/JacksonVirgo/Mafia-Engine) and the hosted project (not fully up to date) can be found [here](http://mafiaengine.com)
+My current project I am working on is a tool I am calling Mafia Engine.
+It's split between multiple sub-projects but the core is to aid in the playing and hosting of online mafia/werewolf games.
+It currently has a forum scraper and discord bot port.